frangio/cacheable-beacon-proxy/README.md

 | Cacheable Beacon | 0               | 1 (cache)         | 2 (extcodesize, delegatecall)  | 2700         |
 | Metamorphic      | 0               | 0                 | 0                              | 0            |

-The patterns that rely on metamorphic contracts as a building block degrade to a worst case (in exceptional situations) with the following characteristics.
+The patterns that rely on metamorphic contracts as a building block, in a few exceptional situations degrade to the following worst-case characteristics.

 | Proxy            | Storage Touched | Addresses Touched            | Accesses                                    | Gas Overhead |
 |------------------|-----------------|------------------------------|---------------------------------------------|--------------|